Oncology Benefits In and Out of Hospital

 Most of the South African medical aids offer an oncology benefit on the more comprehensive schemes.
 It is important to know if your medical aid includes an oncology benefit or if you will require extra cover.

-Discovery Health, once you are registered on the Oncology Programme, covers the first R200 000 or R400 000 of your approved cancer treatment over a 12month cycle up to the Discovery Health Rate.
+With the Discovery Oncology Programme, the medical aid covers the first R200 000 or R400 000 of your approved cancer treatment.
+That is over a 12month cycle up to the Discovery Health Rate.

 Fedhealth Medical Aid offers their Oncology Disease Management Programme and with this programme you get the following benefits –

 ● coverage for chemotherapy, radiotherapy and associated medicine.
-If you suffer with depression because of your cancer or you develop long-term conditions because of your chemotherapy for instance, you will be funded from another benefit such as the Savings Account
+If you suffer with depression because of your cancer or you develop long-term conditions because of your chemotherapy for instance, your Savings Account will fund your treatment

 ● access to the Independent Clinical Oncology Network (ICON), an organisation which includes 75% of all practicing oncologists in South Africa.